[gtranslate]

 • Storage conditions: Proper storage in airtight containers away from light and moisture helps maintain the freshness and aroma of ghee over time.

-• Additives and adulterants: The presence of additives, impurities, or adulterants in ghee can introduce off-putting smells, emphasizing the importance of sourcing pure and high-quality ghee.
+• Additives and adulterants: The presence of additives, impurities, or adulterants in ghee can introduce off-putting smells, emphasizing the importance of sourcing premium and high-quality ghee.

 Summing up: